-The 2013 Grade 3 Common Core Mathematics Test is designed to measure student mathematical understanding as defined by the CCLS.
+The 2013 Grade 4 Common Core Mathematics Test is designed to measure student mathematical understanding as defined by the CCLS.
 As such, there will be a noticeable change in rigor and depth in mathematics.

-Many of the questions on the 2013 Grade 3 Common Core Mathematics Test are more advanced and complex than those found on prior tests that measured prior grade-level standards.
+Many of the questions on the 2013 Grade 4 Common Core Mathematics Test are more advanced and complex than those found on prior tests that measured prior grade-level standards.
 Many questions will require that students be fluent in earlier-grade level skills, capable of showing their procedural and conceptual proficiency on a single standard in several distinct ways, and capable of negotiating multi-step questions that require knowledge and ability across more than one grade-level standard.

-Students will be expected to understand math conceptually, use prerequisite skills with grade-level math facts, and solve math problems rooted in the real world, deciding for themselves when it is appropriate to use a ruler.
+Students will be expected to understand math conceptually, use prerequisite skills with grade-level math facts, and solve math problems rooted in the real world, deciding for themselves which tools (such as protractors or rulers) to use.